 There's different options for the family moving in Costa Rica.
 The majority of expats will choose the private education over the public education, especially when their native language is English.

-Costa Rica's Pacific Coast schools in the Guanacaste province enjoy an exceptional reputation.
+Schools in the Guanacaste province enjoy an exceptional reputation.
 There are schools to suit most ages, budgets and education goals.
 Students from the various academies have been accepted to esteemed North American universities and colleges such as McGill in Canada and MIT in the USA.
 Some of the more established private schools in Tamarindo and the surrounding area are:

 Educarte - is certified and international.
 For young children from Pre-Kinder to Grade 8, a good option is Educarte (linked with St. Joseph's in San Jose).